-By the time of that September of 1918, the first contingent of the Newfoundland Regiment had already been serving overseas for some three years and eleven months.
-The 2nd (Reserve) Battalion of the Newfoundland Regiment had been formed - in the spring of 1916 - and multiple drafts had been dispatched from Ayr, Barry and Hazely Down Camp to supplement the strength of the 1st Battalion of the Newfoundland Regiment at Gallipoli and on the Continent (see immediately below).
+By the time of the action of October 12, 1916, at Gueudecourt, the first contingent of the Newfoundland Regiment, as seen above, had already been serving overseas for well over two years.
+The 2nd (Reserve) Battalion had been formed - in the spring of 1916 - and multiple drafts had been dispatched from Ayr to supplement the strength of the 1st Battalion (see immediately below).